-In September 2019, after a two-year process, the N.C.
+In September 2019, the N.C.
 Board of Transportation adopted the 2020-2029 State Transportation Improvement Program, which identifies transportation projects that will receive funding from 2020 to 2029.

 The document is the third 10-year plan developed under the 2013

-Strategic Transportation Investments law and consists of over 1,700 projects across North Carolina.
-Most of these projects were identified through the data-driven scoring approach called Strategic Prioritization.
+Strategic Transportation Investments law and consists of more than 1,700 projects across North Carolina.
+Most of these projects were identified through a data-driven scoring approach called Strategic Prioritization.

 View STIP Document